Roundtable Discussion

 Facilitators

-Justin Tanksley is member of the staff at the National Center of the Theosophical Society in America (TSA).
+Justin Tanksley is a member of the staff at the National Center of the Theosophical Society in America (TSA).
 He is a board member of the Theosophical Order of Service and an organizer for the Young Adult Theosophists in America.
 He leads an in-person Roundtable Discussion for TSA, and participates in several theosophical groups in the US and the world.

 Program Format